fogfish/serverless/README.md

 ### Configure AWS account

 Usage of [AWS Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) simplifies an experience of lambda development and deployment.
 A custom Erlang runtime is provisioned with layers feature.
-The library uses docker image `fogfish/erlang-serverless` to distribute a runtime compatible with AWS Lambda service, images is managed by [erlang-in-docker](https://github.com/fogfish/erlang-in-docker).
+The library uses docker image `fogfish/erlang-serverless` to distribute a runtime compatible with AWS Lambda service, the image is managed by [erlang-in-docker](https://github.com/fogfish/erlang-in-docker).

 You have to deploy a layer to you account before you'll be able to run any function.
 The following command builds a zip archive with Erlang runtime and deploys it your AWS account.
 Please notice, this operation has to be executed only once per AWS Account.